SidRoberts/centum/docs/mvc/converters.md

             Post::class
         );

-        $post = $postRepository->find($id) ?? throw new RouteNotFoundException();
+        $post = $postRepository->find($id) ?? throw new RouteMismatchException();

         return $post;
     }
 }
 ```

-By throwing [`Centum\Mvc\Exception\RouteNotFoundException`](https://github.com/SidRoberts/centum/blob/development/src/Mvc/Exception/RouteNotFoundException.php), you can tell the Router that this Route does not match and it will continue iterating through the other Routes.
+By throwing [`Centum\Mvc\Exception\RouteMismatchException`](https://github.com/SidRoberts/centum/blob/development/src/Mvc/Exception/RouteMismatchException.php), you can tell the Router that this Route does not match and it will continue iterating through the other Routes.
 In the above example, if the `App\Model\Post` object cannot be found in the database, this exception is thrown to avoid having to deal with it in the Route's `execute()` method.
 When this exception is thrown, the Router understands that to mean that this Route isn't suitable and will continue iterating through the remaining Routes to find another match.